alexanderkoller/pergamon/src/bibtypst.typ

 ///
 /// -> none
 #let print-bibliography(
-    // refsection-id: none,  // TODO get rid of this

     /// A function that renders the reference for inclusion in the
     /// printed bibliography.
 This function will typically be defined
     /// in a Bibtypst style, to be compatible with the `format-citation`